dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 # Device
 type Device {
-	# id of the device
+	# Id of the device
 	id: ID!
 	# Names of the device.
 	names: Names!